jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 authors:
   - JaehyeonKim
 images: []
 description: In this post, we develop two Apache Beam pipelines that track sport activities of users and output their speed periodically.
 The first pipeline uses native transforms and Beam SQL is used for the latter.
 While Beam SQL can be useful in some situations, its features in the Python SDK are not complete compared to the Java SDK.
 Therefore, we are not able to build the required tracking pipeline using it.
-We end up discussing potential improvements of Beam SQL.
+We end up discussing potential improvements of Beam SQL so that it can be used for building competitive applications with the Python SDK.
 ---

 In this post, we develop two Apache Beam pipelines that track sport activities of users and output their speed periodically.
 The first pipeline uses native transforms and [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) is used for the latter.
 While *Beam SQL* can be useful in some situations, its features in the Python SDK are not complete compared to the Java SDK.
 Therefore, we are not able to build the required tracking pipeline using it.
-We end up discussing potential improvements of *Beam SQL*.
+We end up discussing potential improvements of *Beam SQL* so that it can be used for building competitive applications with the Python SDK.

 * [Part 1 Calculate K Most Frequent Words and Max Word Length](/blog/2024-07-04-beam-examples-1)
 * [Part 2 Calculate Average Word Length with/without Fixed Look back](/blog/2024-07-18-beam-examples-2)